Intellectual property

 Geographical indications

 This chapter explains the provisions of Section 3 of Part II of the TRIPS Agreement entitled ‘Geographical Indications’.
-A geographical indication (GI) is defined in the TRIPS Agreement as an indication which identifies a good as originating in the territory of a member or a regional locality in that territory where a given quality reputation or other characteristic of the good is essentially attributable to its geographical origin.
+A geographical indication (GI) is defined in the TRIPS Agreement as an indication which identifies a good as originating in the territory of a member, or a regional locality in that territory, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin.
 Typical examples would be ‘Cognac’ for a brandy coming from that region of France and ‘Darjeeling’ for tea coming from that region of India.

 Appendices

 I would like to thank you very much for inviting me to this Symposium.
 It is really great to be back in Geneva.
-I have indeed very fond memories of my long stay here and coming back gives me the great pleasure to meet dear old friends.
+I have, indeed, very fond memories of my long stay here and coming back gives me the great pleasure to meet dear, old friends.

 Revisiting the TRIPS negotiations: Genesis and structure of this book

 The 1986 Punta del Este Declaration inaugurated a set of negotiations on “traderelated aspects of intellectual property rights” as part of the Uruguay Round mandate for multilateral trade negotiations.
-These negotiations led ultimately to the conclusion of the TRIPS Agreement an integral element of the single undertaking constituting the legal framework for the newly established WTO which came into existence in 1995.
+These negotiations led, ultimately, to the conclusion of the TRIPS Agreement, an integral element of the single undertaking constituting the legal framework for the newly established WTO which came into existence in 1995.

 Un monde de possibilités … et de défis

-D’après une étude publiée par le Parlement européen en 2017 la chaîne de blocs pourrait « changer nos vies » (Boucher 2017).
-Ce que montrent les différentes applications de la chaîne de blocs qui sont mises au point dans des domaines aussi divers que le financement du commerce la facilitation des échanges le commerce des services la propriété intellectuelle et les marchés publics c’est que la chaîne de blocs peut avoir un impact considérable sur les opérateurs commerciaux et sur les organismes gouvernementaux participant au commerce international.
-Les possibilités sont multiples mais elles ne seront réalisées que si plusieurs défis clés sont relevés.
+D’après une étude publiée par le Parlement européen en 2017, la chaîne de blocs pourrait « changer nos vies » (Boucher, 2017).
+Ce que montrent les différentes applications de la chaîne de blocs qui sont mises au point dans des domaines aussi divers que le financement du commerce, la facilitation des échanges, le commerce des services, la propriété intellectuelle et les marchés publics, c’est que la chaîne de blocs peut avoir un impact considérable sur les opérateurs commerciaux et sur les organismes gouvernementaux participant au commerce international.
+Les possibilités sont multiples, mais elles ne seront réalisées que si plusieurs défis clés sont relevés.

 Preface

-This book was conceived in mid-2014 when members of the Intellectual Property Division (IPD) of the WTO began to reflect on what facets of the Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS) could be highlighted for WTO members and the public at large in 2015 a year marking the 20th anniversary both of the WTO and of the entry into force of the TRIPS Agreement.
-The IPD under the leadership of its Director Antony Taubman planned a capacity-building Symposium on the TRIPS Agreement and a book on TRIPS negotiations informally dubbed the “TRIPS@20” project.
+This book was conceived in mid-2014 when members of the Intellectual Property Division (IPD) of the WTO began to reflect on what facets of the Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS) could be highlighted for WTO members and the public at large in 2015, a year marking the 20th anniversary both of the WTO and of the entry into force of the TRIPS Agreement.
+The IPD, under the leadership of its Director, Antony Taubman, planned a capacity-building Symposium on the TRIPS Agreement and a book on TRIPS negotiations, informally dubbed the “TRIPS@20” project.

 Working together towards TRIPS

-The negotiations on IP during the Uruguay Round of multilateral trade negotiations of the GATT (1986–94) were able to build upon a large body of existing law both international and domestic.
-The main disciplines and notions of IP protection were already well established at the inception of the negotiations in 1986 with the adoption of the Ministerial Declaration in Punta del Este and its compromise that meant that negotiations would be conducted only on so-called trade-related aspects of intellectual property rights.
-The Paris Convention for the Protection of Industrial Property of 1883 and the Berne Convention for the Protection of Literary and Artistic Works of 1886 – both amounting to the very first multilateral agreements in the field of international economic law long before the advent of the GATT in 1947 – provided the underpinnings in international law.
+The negotiations on IP during the Uruguay Round of multilateral trade negotiations of the GATT (1986–94) were able to build upon a large body of existing law, both international and domestic.
+The main disciplines and notions of IP protection were already well established at the inception of the negotiations in 1986, with the adoption of the Ministerial Declaration in Punta del Este and its compromise that meant that negotiations would be conducted only on so-called trade-related aspects of intellectual property rights.
+The Paris Convention for the Protection of Industrial Property of 1883, and the Berne Convention for the Protection of Literary and Artistic Works of 1886 – both amounting to the very first multilateral agreements in the field of international economic law, long before the advent of the GATT in 1947 – provided the underpinnings in international law.

 Undisclosed information, unfair competition and anti-competitive practices

-This chapter deals with the provisions of the TRIPS Agreement that set out standards for protection of undisclosed information including test data (Article 39 of Section 7 in Part II of the Agreement) and measures for the control of anti-competitive practices in licences (Article 40 of Part II of the TRIPS Agreement).
-It also deals with the suppression of unfair competition a matter which is specifically referred to in Articles 22 (relating to protection of geographical indications) and 39 (relating to protection of undisclosed information) and also arises through the reference in Article 2 of the TRIPS Agreement to the Paris Convention: Article 10bis of that convention sets out general standards for the suppression of unfair competition.
-As for all sections of Part II these sections have to be read together with the relevant provisions of pre-existing treaties in the area of international IP law which are incorporated by reference into the TRIPS Agreement.
+This chapter deals with the provisions of the TRIPS Agreement that set out standards for protection of undisclosed information, including test data (Article 39 of Section 7 in Part II of the Agreement) and measures for the control of anti-competitive practices in licences (Article 40 of Part II of the TRIPS Agreement).
+It also deals with the suppression of unfair competition, a matter which is specifically referred to in Articles 22 (relating to protection of geographical indications) and 39 (relating to protection of undisclosed information), and also arises through the reference in Article 2 of the TRIPS Agreement to the Paris Convention: Article 10bis of that convention sets out general standards for the suppression of unfair competition.
+As for all sections of Part II, these sections have to be read together with the relevant provisions of pre-existing treaties in the area of international IP law, which are incorporated by reference into the TRIPS Agreement.
 Reference will be made to these treaties in the sections below.
-This chapter will also have to be read in conjunction with other relevant provisions of the TRIPS Agreement explained in other chapters (such as concerning non-discrimination enforcement of IP rights and the administration of IP).
-Wherever appropriate cross-references are made to other chapters.
+This chapter will also have to be read in conjunction with other relevant provisions of the TRIPS Agreement explained in other chapters (such as concerning non-discrimination, enforcement of IP rights and the administration of IP).
+Wherever appropriate, cross-references are made to other chapters.

 Industrial designs and layout-designs of integrated circuits

 This chapter deals with the provisions of the TRIPS Agreement that set out standards for protection of industrial designs (Articles 25 and 26 in Section 4 of Part II of the Agreement) and protection of layout-designs or topographies of integrated circuits (Articles 35 to 38 in Section 6 of Part II).
-As for all sections of Part II these sections have to be read together with the relevant provisions of pre-existing treaties in the area of international IP law which are incorporated by reference into the TRIPS Agreement.
+As for all sections of Part II, these sections have to be read together with the relevant provisions of pre-existing treaties in the area of international IP law, which are incorporated by reference into the TRIPS Agreement.
 Reference will be made to these treaties in the sections below.
-This chapter will also have to be read in conjunction with other relevant provisions of the TRIPS Agreement that are explained in other chapters (such as those concerning non-discrimination enforcement of IP rights and the administration of IP).
-Wherever appropriate cross-references are made to other chapters.
+This chapter will also have to be read in conjunction with other relevant provisions of the TRIPS Agreement that are explained in other chapters (such as those concerning non-discrimination, enforcement of IP rights, and the administration of IP).
+Wherever appropriate, cross-references are made to other chapters.

 Introduction

-The world is continually changing driven by technological innovations that affect the way we live and do business.
+The world is continually changing, driven by technological innovations that affect the way we live and do business.
 The history of the world economy is intimately linked to technological progress.
-The invention of the steam engine mechanized production the discovery of electricity enabled mass production and the rise of the internet made it possible to coordinate various production stages at a distance leading to a fragmentation of production that gave rise to global value chains.
+The invention of the steam engine mechanized production, the discovery of electricity enabled mass production, and the rise of the internet made it possible to coordinate various production stages at a distance, leading to a fragmentation of production that gave rise to global value chains.

 Acknowledgements

 My sincere thanks go to my colleague Ms Kenza Le Mentec for her precious guidance.
-Kenza introduced me to the subject and provided invaluable inputs in particular for the technical sections describing the technology and the section on trade facilitation.
+Kenza introduced me to the subject and provided invaluable inputs, in particular for the technical sections describing the technology and the section on trade facilitation.
 This publication would not have been possible without her support.

 Negotiating for Switzerland

 Learning is a continuing process in one’s life.
-Some lessons are well archived on our “personal hard disk” with learning by doing being the most efficient method of saving those lessons.
-Negotiating the TRIPS Agreement was “unforgettable” to cite a famous American TV series.
-Indeed it is one of the most well-archived and prominent learning experiences of my career.
-Having been born and grown up in a developing country namely Viet Nam (south) with its realities printed in my DNA I came a long way eventually working at representing a small developed country.
-Switzerland which is characterized by an economy based on free enterprise innovation and exports of manufactured goods and services as well as by a compromise-oriented “culture” in terms of policy law-making and negotiating set the stage for this learning experience in the field of IP prior during and after the Uruguay Round of multilateral trade negotiations under the GATT.
+Some lessons are well archived on our “personal hard disk”, with learning by doing being the most efficient method of saving those lessons.
+Negotiating the TRIPS Agreement was “unforgettable”, to cite a famous American TV series.
+Indeed, it is one of the most well-archived and prominent learning experiences of my career.
+Having been born and grown up in a developing country, namely, Viet Nam (south), with its realities printed in my DNA, I came a long way, eventually working at representing a small developed country.
+Switzerland, which is characterized by an economy based on free enterprise, innovation and exports of manufactured goods and services, as well as by a compromise-oriented “culture” in terms of policy, law-making and negotiating, set the stage for this learning experience in the field of IP, prior, during and after the Uruguay Round of multilateral trade negotiations under the GATT.

 Acknowledgements

-This publication is the product of extensive collaboration between the WHO WIPO and WTO Secretariats led by the Department of Public Health Innovation and Intellectual Property in the WHO the Global Challenges Division in WIPO and the Intellectual Property Government Procurement and Competition Division in the WTO.
+This publication is the product of extensive collaboration between the WHO, WIPO and WTO Secretariats, led by the Department of Public Health, Innovation and Intellectual Property in the WHO, the Global Challenges Division in WIPO and the Intellectual Property, Government Procurement and Competition Division in the WTO.

 Un mundo de oportunidades ... y de retos

-En 2017 el Parlamento Europeo publicó una investigación en la que se afirmaba que las cadenas de bloques podían "cambiarnos la vida" (Boucher 2017).
-Lo que demuestran las varias aplicaciones de la cadena de bloques que se están desarrollando en esferas tan diversas como la financiación del comercio la facilitación del comercio el comercio de servicios la propiedad intelectual y la contratación pública es que esta tecnología puede tener repercusiones considerables tanto en los comerciantes como en los organismos públicos que participan en el comercio internacional.
-Las oportunidades tienen muchas facetas pero solo se harán realidad si se resuelven varios retos fundamentales.
+En 2017 el Parlamento Europeo publicó una investigación en la que se afirmaba que las cadenas de bloques podían "cambiarnos la vida" (Boucher, 2017).
+Lo que demuestran las varias aplicaciones de la cadena de bloques que se están desarrollando en esferas tan diversas como la financiación del comercio, la facilitación del comercio, el comercio de servicios, la propiedad intelectual y la contratación pública es que esta tecnología puede tener repercusiones considerables tanto en los comerciantes como en los organismos públicos que participan en el comercio internacional.
+Las oportunidades tienen muchas facetas, pero solo se harán realidad si se resuelven varios retos fundamentales.

 Enforcement

-The purpose of this chapter is to introduce the key features of the provisions of Part III Sections 1 to 5 of the TRIPS Agreement entitled ‘Enforcement of Intellectual Property Rights’.
+The purpose of this chapter is to introduce the key features of the provisions of Part III, Sections 1 to 5, of the TRIPS Agreement entitled ‘Enforcement of Intellectual Property Rights’.
 This Part of the Agreement elaborates in 21 articles the enforcement procedures that members have to make available to permit prompt and effective action against infringements of IPRs covered by the TRIPS Agreement.

 Intellectual property, trade and other policy dimensions